-If you’ve recently started hiring remote employees and want to implement a distributed workplace, you’re probably facing the challenge of providing workspaces for employees, even if they won’t be the standard 9-5 offices.
+If you’ve recently started hiring remote employees and want to implement a distributed workplace strategy, you’re probably facing the challenge of providing workspaces for employees, even if they won’t be the standard 9-5 offices.
 A flexible office environment is no longer just for freelancers — many companies are using remote workspaces for their employees.

 How to roll out remote workspaces in multiple locations?
 How to convey company culture in a space that doesn't have your logo on the wall and branding all around?
 And most importantly, how do companies use remote workspaces?

 We’re here to answer all these questions, so let’s dive right in.

 The first and essential use case for remote workspaces is to provide employees with the options they need.
 The perceptions of work-life balance have changed in recent years, and the #1 benefit employees are asking for is flexibility.

 This doesn’t mean they don’t want to leave their home office – it’s the notion of a fixed workday at an office desk that doesn’t sit well.
 Additionally, not everyone has an ideal work environment at home (think working parents or caregivers).
 Some of your employees will surely benefit from a workspace where they can get focused work done.

 In these cases, companies often decide to try out remote workspaces.
 They provide employees with access to hot desks in quiet common areas with plenty of natural light.
 Apart from stable WiFi and ergonomic furniture, there will be phone booths on standby for video conferencing calls.
 This scenario offers employees a chance to meet coworkers and connect, but the primary goal is to help them be more productive and do their best work.

 Connecting and bonding with coworkers in a remote team requires deliberate actions and intentionality.
 Human connections at work are no longer achieved through a mandated 9-5 office schedule.
 For People teams across the world, this means taking a different approach than just leasing office space and fitting it with desks.